Modeling the Saturation of the Bell Instability using Hybrid Simulations: Hybrid Simulations

 The magnetic field initially grows exponentially until $t\sim 7 \; \gamma_{\rm max}^{-1}$, which marks the beginning of the ``secular'' stage of the instability, when $B$ keeps growing but with a slower growth rate.
 During this stage there is a rapid increase in the isotropic gas pressure; both $P_{\rm gas\perp}$ and $P_{\rm gas\|}$ grow until $t\sim 10\; \gamma_{\rm max}^{-1}$, when the parallel momentum flux starts becoming larger than the transverse gas pressure.
 The transferring of momentum from the CRs to the gas can be seen also in the slight drop of the parallel CR pressure, $P_{\rm cr\|}$, at $t \sim 10 \; \gamma_{\max}^{-1}$.

 This effect can be seen in more detail in Figure~\ref{fig:Bperp_spec}, which shows the temporal evolution of the perpendicular ($y,z$) magnetic power spectrum as a function of parallel wave number ($k_xd_i$, top panel) and time (bottom panel).
 The maximum growth is consistent with the predictions, with the black dashed line marking the location of $k_{\rm max}$ (Equation~\eqref{eqth:k_max Bell}).
 The power in these modes grows over the exponential stage of the instability, while in the secular phase it is the power in longer wavelengths that takes over.
-Such longer wavelength modes may be as large as the CR gyro-radius in the saturated magnetic field (red dashed line, $1/r_{\rm L}$).
-The power in these modes even surpasses the Bell modes by the time the simulation reaches saturation, as shown in the bottom panel of Figure~\ref{fig:Bperp_spec}, which compares the growth in both modes directly.
+Such longer wavelength modes may be as large as the CR gyroradius in the saturated magnetic field (red dashed line, $1/r_{\rm L}$).
+The power in these modes eventually surpasses that in Bell modes by the time the simulation reaches saturation, as shown in the bottom panel of Figure~\ref{fig:Bperp_spec}.